PgBiel/elembic/src/element.typ

     let body = if mode == auto {
       // Allow user to pick the mode through show rules.
-      // Note: picking light mode has no effect on show rule depth, so we don't allow choosing
+      // Note: picking leaky mode has no effect on show rule depth, so we don't allow choosing
       // it globally.
 For it to make a difference, it must be explicitly chosen.
       [#metadata((body: stateful))#lbl-stateful-mode]
       [#metadata((body: normal))#lbl-normal-mode]
       [#normal#lbl-auto-mode]
     } else if mode == style-modes.normal {
       normal
-    } else if mode == style-modes.light {
+    } else if mode == style-modes.leaky {
       [#context {
         let global-data = if (
           type(bibliography.title) == content